Saigon Execution: Lém's previous actions

-Other stories about Lém assert that he was a turncoat who had been working for both the police and the Vietcong, or that he was a small time Vietcong informant who was captured while simply trying to escape.

 Reactions in the United States

 The event received extensive attention in the United States during the coming days; the photo was published on most American newspapers the next morning, and 20 million people saw the NBC's film of it on The Huntley–Brinkley Report that evening.
 Various other organizations and American politicians commented on the event.

 The photograph is commonly characterized as having created a massive shift in American public opinion against the war.
 Historian David Perlmutter found little to no evidence to back up this claim.